Food, Transportation and Other Essentials

 If you qualify for SNAP, you also qualify to receive 50% off transit fares with PRT.
 Apply here.

-Federal changes to SNAP benefits are now in effect.
 As of September 1, 2025, most adults on SNAP are now required to either work at least 20 hours/week or qualify for an exemption.
 People who do not appropriately document that they meet these conditions can only receive 3 months of benefits over a 3-year period – meaning, benefits will run out in December 2025.
+Additional details about who needs to take action, and when, can be found on the PA DHS website.

 1. Complete the PA DHS Screening Form Checklist (mailed to you by PA DHS; also can be found here)

-2. If health limits your work, have your doctor or therapist sign the Medical Exemption Form
+1. If health limits work: have a doctor or therapist sign the Medical Exemption Form

 3. Return the Screening Form and proof to a local County Assistance Office.
 (Please note: the CAO is operated at the state level by the PA Department of Human Services.)